securing/midsummer/01_Puck/README.md

 We will use the default user password buried in the client-side web application to access `puck` account.

-On the login page we will choose the traditional method, entering `puck` as account name and our newly found default password as password
+On the login page we will choose the traditional method, entering `puck` as account name and our newly found default password as password.

 ![Login attempt](./media/login_attempt.png)